garrettw/vitals/README.md

 }
 ```
 What happened here?
-The `item-size()` function spits out a dimension that accounts for gutter width.
+The `item-size()` function spits out a measurement that accounts for gutter width.
 For a standard push-left grid, you'll at least want to set `margin-left` to the
 gutter size.
 I also set `margin-bottom` so that vertical spacing is the same.
 `$item-gutter` is an included variable that is used by `item-size()` as the default